zhangsx19/KOF-game/README.md

 # KOF-game
-a little KOF game writen by JQuery and canvas
+a little KOF web game writen by JQuery and canvas